inmagik/react-drawers/README.md

 | className         | string | The classname to apply to the content container                      |

 ### Layout.Switch
 This component is a utility to build buttons that make the drawer collapse or expand.
-It takes a function as a child, which is given two (positional) arguments: the state of the controlled drawer (`true` means open drawer), and the `toggle` function used to toggle the state of the drawer.
+It takes a function as a child, which is given an object with two properties: the state (called `open`) of the controlled drawer (`true` means open drawer), and the `toggle` function used to toggle the state of the drawer.
 It is safe to put a switch inside a drawer.
 It is not advisable to put the only switch for a drawer inside the very same drawer (because, when the drawer is collapsed, there are no ways to expand the drawer again with that very same switch).

 **Available properties**